-- b.
-Program Promotion and Advocacy The MBDA Centers are designed to promote MBDA program activities within the business community, facilitate the identification of potential clients, and to identify and develop public and private sector resources and business opportunities for clients. - i.
-Market Research and Development The Center will systematically investigate the market (locally, statewide, nationwide and globally) to determine what business and capital opportunities exist for MBE development, contract opportunities, and business acquisitions.
+b.
+Program Promotion and Advocacy - is designed to promote MBDA program activities within the business community, facilitate the identification of potential clients, and to identify and develop public and private sector resources and business opportunities for clients.

+- i.
+Market Research and Development Systematically investigate the market (locally, statewide, nationwide and globally) to determine what business and capital opportunities exist for MBE development, contract opportunities, and business acquisitions.
 The MBDA Business Center will make optimum use of the MBDA network to ensure that the information is made available to MBEs throughout the country. - ii.
 Program Promotion - The MBDA Business Center will increase minority business development by obtaining support for the program and promoting the utilization of MBEs.